lisamelton/video_transcoding/README.md

 <https://handbrake.fr/downloads2.php>

-On macOS, it and all other dependencies can be easily installed via [Homebrew](http://brew.sh/), an add-on package manager:
+On macOS, `HandBrakeCLI` and all its other dependencies can be easily installed via [Homebrew](http://brew.sh/), an add-on package manager:

     brew install handbrake
     brew install ffmpeg